Guanfacine is a non-stimulant medication used to treat ADHD that is commonly used as a complementary therapy alongside a stimulant.

-If you’re thinking of becoming pregnant, discuss the use of guanfacine with your doctor.
+If you’re thinking of becoming a mother, discuss the use of guanfacine with your doctor.
 Animal studies indicate a potential risk of fetal harm.
 It is not known if guanfacine is passed through breastmilk, so it is recommended that mothers do not nurse while taking it.

 Before taking guanfacine, discuss all other active prescription medications with your doctor.
 Guanfacine can exacerbate the drowsiness created by depressants including alcohol, barbiturates, antihistamines, or other sedatives.

 Share a list of all vitamin or herbal supplements, and prescription and non-prescription medications you take with the pharmacist when you fill your prescription, and let all doctors and physicians know you are taking guanfacine before having any surgery or laboratory tests.
 The above is not a complete list of all possible drug interactions.

 More Information on Guanfacine and Other ADHD Medications:

 - Post reviews only for medications or treatments you have used or prescribed.

 - In your description, mention whether you're reviewing the medication or treatment for a child or for an adult (yourself or another adult), and as a patient or as a medical professional.

 - Mention what medical condition you were using the medication or treatment to address.

 - Mention the brand, dose, and period of time that you used the medication or treatment.